 Everyone who enters our home is greeted in front of this hall tree.
 It stands to the right, opposite the front door in our entry.
 As can be clearly seen it's become a place to display some of our many ribbons from special wins at the dog shows.
 In fact it's become way too cluttered with ribbons.

 Looking back on making this piece today I'm not sure how I made it.
 I had never used a bandsaw on anything much less trying to create matching Cabriole Legs.
 I used an article in Fine Woodworking as a guide for cutting the profile of the legs on the bandsaw but the actual design was totally mine.
 I specifically remember deciding on spoon feet because I had no clue on how to carve claw and ball feet.
 The rough bandsaw marks were all smoothed out with what is referred to as a four in one half round rasp that I bought at Sears, a few files that my dad had and sandpaper.
-I had no idea that there was any other tools that would have made the job much easier.
+I had no idea that there was any other tools like spoke shaves that would have made the job much easier.
 I'm very surprised at how well I cut the detail on the front of the shelf, front rail and top on the bandsaw to echo each other.
 They were finished off using the same tools that I used for the legs.
 I didn't make any patterns and didn't own a router.
 I couldn't have routed them using a pattern bit like many people would do today.
 While I had done some relief carving I knew nothing about how to carve a fan shape in a drawer front.
 I just looked at some examples in magazine articles, laid it out with a pencil and used some chisels I bought at a woodworking store we found on Sepulveda Boulevard down near the Los Angeles Airport.
 I even remember buying the wood there as well.
 I have no idea what the name of the store was and am sure it's no longer there.
-All the joints were doweled using a Sears dowling jig and dowel points.
+All the joints were doweled using a Sears doweling jig and dowel points.
 The jig was nothing like those that are available today.
 An article on doweling by James Krenov in the Summer 1977 issue showed me how I could put pieces of wood together.
-Yes, the same Krenov who's famous for the specialized joint in his rocking chairs.
+Yes, the same Krenov who's famous for the his cabinets and started the School of the Redwoods.

 Made from Cherry